 Most students live on campus or very close by — which makes it easy to walk to class, run into friends, visit with professors during office hours and cheer on our division I basketball team.
 In 2007, Longwood began competing in NCAA Division I athletics.
 Among Division I schools, Longwood is among the 50 oldest institutions in the country.
 We are a member of the Big South Conference.

-Longwood’s historic campus residence halls have benefited from recent renovations and brand-new Sharp Hall will open in Fall, 2016.
+Longwood’s historic campus residence halls have benefited from recent renovations, in addition to two new residence halls in the heart of campus—Register and Sharp Halls.
 Just off of the main campus, many upperclassmen live in three campus-managed apartment communities, which feature private bedrooms, full kitchens, fitness rooms, game rooms and a swimming pool.

 Longwood’s campus continues to evolve as our curriculum and community expand.
-In Fall, 2016, our newest residence hall, Sharp Hall, will welcome students.
-Other new buildings include the 75,000-square-foot Health and Fitness Center, with an indoor track, basketball and racquetball courts, climbing wall, juice bar and the cutting-edge training equipment.
+In Fall, 2016, our newest residence halls, Sharp and Register Halls, welcomed students.
+Other state-of-the-art buildings include the 75,000-square-foot Health and Fitness Center, with an indoor track, basketball and racquetball courts, climbing wall, and the cutting-edge training equipment.
 The 2009 Center for Communication Studies and Theatre features a 174-seat "black box" theater and a smaller studio theater, plus a scene shop, costume shop and drafting lab.

 The campus was transformed by the 2004 opening of Brock Commons, a park-like pedestrian promenade that replaced what had been a street running through the heart of campus, providing a focal point for campus while eliminating traffic and safety hazards.
 Other signature spaces on campus include Lancaster Hall; the Cole Gallery, featuring a collection of more than 500 pieces of 19th-century Bohemian glass; Blackwell Hall; and the state-of-the-art Chichester Science Center, which opened 2005 and includes 23 classrooms and laboratories.
 Just a few steps from campus on Farmville’s Main Street are the Longwood Center for the Visual Arts, one of just a few dozen nationally accredited university art museums in the country, and the Robert Russa Moton Museum for Civil Rights in Education.